 Social housing provisions in the Housing (Scotland) Act 2014

-The Housing (Scotland) Act 2014 changes certain aspects of the law on social housing allocations and management.
-The Scottish Government has developed guidance which will be formally published when the Commencement Order for the provisions has been passed by the Scottish Parliament.
+The Housing (Scotland) Act 2014 changes some aspects of the law on social housing allocations and management.
+The Scottish Government has developed guidance which will be formally published in 2018 after the Commencement Order for the provisions has been passed by the Scottish Parliament.
 We expect to lay the SSIs required for this by the end of January 2018.

-To help landlords plan changes to their own policies and practice we are making final draft versions of the guidance available.
-The currently available draft guidance documents are:
+To help landlords plan changes to their own policies and practice, final draft versions of the guidance are available: